Skip to main content

 Alternative training pathways

-• Foreign languages in nursery schools and Grades I to III of primary schools can also be taught by teachers of nursery schools and Grades I to III of primary schools who completed a degree programme at the time when the programme did not include a course in early language teaching; in such cases they must who have a certificate of passing an exam in a given foreign language at least at the basic level and have completed a non-degree postgraduate programme or a qualification course in early teaching of a given language;
+Foreign languages in nursery schools and Grades I to III of primary schools can also be taught by teachers qualified to work at this level of education who completed a degree programme at the time when the programme did not include a course in early language teaching.
+In such cases they must have a certificate of passing an exam in a given foreign language and complete a non-degree postgraduate programme or a qualification course in early teaching of a given language.

 A Regional Language can be taught by teachers who hold at least a first-cycle degree in a given regional language and have completed a teacher training programme.